I am a Lecturer in Philosophy at Open University.

-I am a Postdoctoral Research Fellow at the Faculty of Philosophy, University of Cambridge.
-My fellowship is part of the project, New Directions in the Study of Mind, which is funded by the John Templeton Foundation, and led by Prof. Tim Crane.
-I am also a By-Fellow at Churchill College.
+From 2015-2017, I was a Postdoctoral Research Fellow at University of Cambridge, as part of the project New Directions in the Study of Mind (funded by the John Templeton Foundation, and led by Prof. Tim Crane).

-Prior to moving to Cambridge, I held Lectureships at University of Otago, and Lehigh University.
+Prior to this, I was a Lecturer at Lehigh University, and before that at University of Otago.
 My Ph.D, obtained in 2012, is from University of Sydney.

 I cut my philosophical teeth in Australia, both at University of Sydney and Australian National University, where I worked on issues in Metaphysics and Philosophy of Language, as well as Philosophy of Mind.
 My doctoral dissertation, completed whilst visiting New York University, was on the “hard” problem of consciousness: the problem of explaining how and why physical processing gives rise to experiences with a phenomenal character.
 During this time, my interests lay in the philosophical methodology employed to investigate the mind, e.g. the Canberra Plan and Two-Dimensional Semantics, as well as the topic of phenomenal consciousness itself.
 My early articles defend a physicalist conception of the mind, and critique the conceptual and linguistic frameworks employed to argue against physicalism.